 Once you’ve mastered the art of saving – start investing early.
 There are lots of people who don’t retire with $1 million saved.
 Investing can help offset whatever you can’t save yourself, or it can help you build as you get there.
 Your cash, registered plans and home can all be part of your investment portfolio – and that's not including the growth of the portfolio either.
 You can also make money with your savings through mutual funds, stocks and bonds.

 Responsible investing allows you to invest in organizations committed to making a positive impact to our society and environment by offering investment strategies that incorporate environmental, social, and governance (ESG) screening criteria into the selection and management of investment.
 It allows you to exclude investing into companies that are involved with activities around tobacco, weapons, gambling, while including companies that, through their services or company values, engage in environmental sustainability, social justice and diversity and inclusion practices.
-Studies have shown that many of these companies are at par or outperform traditional stocks, so investors no longer have to trade-off their conscience for their account balance.

 There are going to be lots of early mornings and cups of coffee that go into those hard-earned dollars.
 As a credit union, we value your hustle and your stick-to-itiveness towards savings.

 We all have different dreams for life after work, which is why it’s important to figure out your own vision for retirement.
 Let our team stand by you and help you plan your financial future.
 Contact us.